This post may contain affiliate links. Please read my disclosure for more information.

 It is certainly helpful, but not enough to make it through the next year.

 We have to take some self-initiatives as well.
-There are a few essential, smart money moves to make that can give us direction towards a secure future.
+There are a few essential, smart money moves to make during a recession that can give us direction towards a secure future.

 Try these 5 smart, essential money moves to help yourself make it through the economic crisis and maintain a strong foundation for the future.